BP wins Russian court cases over TNK-BP

 The local shareholders in TNK-BP said the BP-Rosneft deal violated an exclusivity clause in TNK-BP's shareholder agreement.
 Rosneft has since agreed to search the same blocks in the Kara Sea with U.S. group ExxonMobil.

-Arbitration under English law continues, seeking to establish whether BP infringed the shareholder agreement with AAR.
-A ruling in favour of AAR could open the way for it to seek damages.
+Arbitration under British law continues, seeking to establish whether BP infringed the shareholder agreement with AAR, potentially making it liable to damages.

-Political analyst Nikolai Petrov of the Moscow Carnegie Centre believes that Kremlin is keen to solve the differences to send a positive signal to foreign business, but the dispute is likely to run on.

-"I'm not sure that the legal fight is over for BP.
-But it's good for the company that the Kremlin is trying to attract money to the country and halt capital outflows when the crisis is looming large," he said.

 TNK-BP management has, meanwhile, written to the company's board asking it to consider legal action against BP and its executives in Britain and the British Virgin Islands over the Rosneft deal.